 Please note the personal pronouns.
 God said “I” will be the destruction of Hades.
 That is He, particularly Christ is the “resurrection” (John 11:25).
 That means if we’re in Christ, Hades is defeated.
 Yet, futurism yet awaits deliverance from Hades.
 Thus, according to them, it continues to prevail over the church.

 Paul quotes Hosea 13:14, in 1 Cor.
 15:55-56 to speak about the victory we are given through Christ.
 Futurism cannot claim that victory for they believe 1 Corinthians is yet unfulfilled.
 The same victory Jesus proclaimed in Revelation 1:18, i.e. having the keys (authority to release the captives) from Hades and Death is that which is proclaimed in fulfilled victorious eschatology.
 Jesus’ return in A.D.
 70 is an eschatology of victory.
-(See our audio study on Revelation 1:7)
+(See our book “Will Planet Earth Be Destroyed?”, with a verse by verse interpretation of 2 Peter chapter 3)

 The Law Is Defeated in Victorious Eschatology